 The Edgewater Hotel in downtown Madison invites people to come and skate at the Grand Plaza during the winter months.
-Not only is this rink meticulously maintained to have ideal conditions, you can also enjoy some warmth when you need it by stepping into the Icehouse, which is the rinkside pub and restaurant inside the hotel.
+Not only is this rink meticulously maintained to have ideal conditions, you can also enjoy some warmth when you need it by stepping into the Ice House, which is the rinkside pub and restaurant inside the hotel.
 Enjoy a nice hot slice of pizza and your choice of local brew before you head back out onto the ice for more skating.

 Touring the State Capitol

-The Capitol Building’s lawn serves as a public green space in the warmer months of the year.
+The capitol building’s lawn serves as a public green space in the warmer months of the year.
 Depending on the weather during your visit, it might be a nice place to enjoy a snack and a warm drink.
 Bariques Market is right across the street, and has all sorts of locally crafted treats.

-Pro Tip: If you’re looking to take a tour with a group of 10 or more, it is recommended to reserve ahead of time.
+Pro Traveler Tip: If you’re looking to take a tour with a group of 10 or more, it is recommended to reserve ahead of time.
 You can make a reservation for your tour online or by phone.

-Chazen Museum of Art
+Visiting the Chazen Museum of Art

-National Mustard Museum
+Viewing the National Mustard Museum

-Find Rentals in Madison
+Find Winter Rentals in Madison

 Whether you can’t get enough winter snow and you’re looking for a place to enjoy it, or you prefer the warmth of indoor activities, Madison, Wisconsin, has a lot to offer.
 With its stunning parks and plethora of museums and events, you won’t run out of things to do here.
 Your Madison, Wisconsin winter adventure awaits!